ulfschneider/ulfschneider.github.io/_posts/blog/2016-03-13-pocket-git-guide.md

 Fetch data from remote
 ---
-While `git pull` will pull down the changes for a single branch and merge the remote branch into the local branch, `git fetch` can pull down everything from the entire remote repository.
-Each remote branch is then in a local read-only branch named *origin/<branch-name>.* The `git fetch` results in a complete snapshot of the remote repository on your local disk.
-To understand the concept, you have three master branches then:
+While `git pull` will pull down the changes for a single branch and merge the remote branch into the local branch, `git fetch` will pull down everything from the entire remote repository.
+Each remote branch is then in a local read-only branch named `origin/<branch-name>`.
+The `git fetch` results in a complete snapshot of the remote repository on your local disk.

-	1. Your local master branch
-	2. The master branch on the remote
-	3. A read-only local master branch which is a identical copy of the remote master branch and will be accessible under name origin/master.

 todo
 ---
-* remove file: git rm
-* rename file: git mv
 * fetch
 * Meaning of HEAD
 * files not to track